IRS Tax Debt Relief With IRS Fresh Start Program

 Did you know that some IRS debt may not be forgiven if one declares bankruptcy?
 This is correct.

 Just the anxiety alone is not worth getting behind on your taxes.
-Especially at a time when everyone needs to keep their stress level low and their immune system in tip-top shape to fight the coronavirus.
+Especially now, when everyone needs to lower their stress and keep their immune system strong to fight the coronavirus.

 For some, the added stress could cause a more severe illness.
-And that's the last thing that is needed because, in a worst-case scenario, that can lead to lost wages and hospital bills on top of your IRS debt.
+That is the last thing you need.
+In a worst-case scenario, it can lead to lost wages and hospital bills, adding to your IRS debt.

 Save Your Marriage With IRS Back Tax Relief

 You owe it to yourself and your loved ones to begin the journey of coming clean with the IRS.
-A huge burden will be lifted from your shoulders, and you will feel enormous relief when you take the first step toward getting your IRS issues resolved.
+You will feel a great sense of relief when you take the first step to resolve your IRS issues.
+A heavy burden will be lifted from your shoulders.

 Sleep at night with IRS Fresh Start Program